20 Employee retention statistics that might surprise you

 In a fast-paced business environment, the old adage ‘time is money’ holds true.
 That's why understanding the drivers behind employee turnover can help you with employee retention, boost employee performance, and ultimately save time and money for your business.

-Generally, a good employee turnover rate is , and employee retention should be around 90%.
+Generally, a good employee turnover rate is considered to be around 10%, and employee retention should be around 90%.
 Some industries have higher employee turnover rates than others.
 For example, the hospitality industry tends to have a turnover rate higher than the national average.
 There’s always room for improvement regarding employee retention and turnover.
 So, we’ve put together some surprising statistics for managers and human resources professionals to give you insight into the current state of employee retention and turnover and how companies can improve their rates.

 Losing employees costs more than you might think